Last Updated on

 Before you embark on what amounts to a very tough (both physically and mentally) journey to become ripped, you should ask yourself “why” first?
 If you are trying to get ripped to attract more women, I’m going to straight out say that you will likely be disappointed with the results.
 If attracting women is your primary concern for getting ripped, then you might want to consider working on other aspects of your life, not just a six pack.

-Personally, I like the aesthetics of a ripped physique; I like the challenge of achieving and maintaining it (made even more even so that it’s tough for most people to achieve and maintain).
+Personally, I like the aesthetics of a ripped physique; I like the challenge of achieving and maintaining it (made even more even so that it’s tough for most people to achieve and maintain) I'm late now to.
 But that’s just me.
 The bottom line is whether you are “ripped” or not doesn’t make a difference to who you are as a man (or women).

 There is a danger here as well that the pursuit of achieving a certain body type can develop into a body image complex.